rob-murray/vagrant-javadev-box/README.md

 ## Usage

-Feel free to customise further or use as is.
+Feel free to fork and customise further or use as is.

 The directory `project` is sync'd to `/vagrant` so place your code in there and hack away.